tofu-tf/tofu/docs/hascontext.md

 Env is a powerful monad, but what if you're sure that you don't need it?
 You can still use convenient Tofu concepts to work with your own Environment (`Context`).

-### Usage example and a short use case description
+### Usage tofu.example and a short use case description

 The short story long, it is possible to use `ReaderT`: